-The Democrats remained on the House floor, calling for action before a vacation recess scheduled to start at the end of the week and run through July 5.
+The Democrats remained on the House floor, calling for action before a vacation recess scheduled to start at the end of the week and run till July 5.

 Democrats in the Senate last week took control of that chamber for nearly 15 straight hours as they called for gun control legislation.

 On Monday, the Senate failed to advance four gun measures, including one that would have prohibited gun sales to people on a broad range of government watch lists.

 Senators from both parties now are pushing for a compromise.
 Senate Majority Leader Mitch McConnell said he would schedule a vote on the measure by fellow Republican Senator Susan Collins that would prevent about 109,000 people on "no-fly" and other surveillance lists from purchasing guns.